 Wednesdays during Lent, 6:00pm

-The Lenten Supper and Study Series addresses a different topic each year.
+The Lenten Supper and Study Series address a different topic each year.
 Past topics have included the Christian response to violence, and the Christian call to steward the earth.
 Some years noted guest lecturers are engaged; in other years lectures are led by clergy, or there are DVD series moderated by lay leaders.
-The format typically includes presentation and small group discussion.
-Participants gather for Contemplative Evensong in the chapel at 6:00pm, and then adjourn to the parish hall for a potluck soup supper at 6:30pm.
-At 7:00pm the program begins and lasts about an hour.
+The format typically includes a presentation and small group discussion.
+Participants gather for Contemplative Evensong in the chapel at 6:00 pm, and then adjourn to the parish hall for a potluck soup supper at 6:30 pm.
+At 7:00 pm the program begins and lasts about an hour.